ericqu/iban_validation/iban_validation_py/README.md

 Cheers to the [Pyo3 Maturin](https://github.com/PyO3/maturin) project!
 It made this package possible.

 ## Changes
+ - 0.1.22: upgraded to latest Iban register (version 100), only Albania (AL) and Poland (PL) have changes affecting this project. updated to rust 1.91.1.
  - 0.1.21: upgraded to polars 0.52.0, rust 1.91, improved internal data structure.
 Enable modern CPU instruction on x86 (x86-64-v3) and Mac (M1) for python, polars and c packages.
  - 0.1.20: technical update upgraded to polars 0.51.0, rust 1.90
  - 0.1.19: technical update upgraded to polars 0.50.0, rust 1.89